OpenMx/OpenMx/docs/source/Regression_Matrix.rst

     SimpleDataRaw <- myRegDataRaw[,c("x","y")]

 For covariance data, we do something very similar.
 We create an object to house our data.
 Instead of reading in raw data from an external file, we can include a covariance matrix.
-This requires the ``matrix()`` function, which needs to know what values are in the covariance matrix, how big it is, and what the row and column names are.
-As our model also references means, we'll include a vector of means in a separate object.
+This requires the ``matrix()`` function, which needs to know what values are in the covariance matrix, how big it is, and what the row and column names are (in dimnames).
+As our model also references means, we will include a vector of means in a separate object.
 Data is selected in the same way as before.

 ..
 We'll select variables in much the same way as before, but we must now select both the rows and columns of the covariance matrix.
-This means vector doesn't include names, so we'll just select the second and third elements of that vector.
+This means vector doesn't include names, so we will just select the second and third elements of that vector.

 .. code-block:: r